mscherer/openshift-discourse/README.md

  * Someone could take the build images out of the Discourse template and set them up such that they are pulling from quay.io instead of building on the cluster every time.
 This would decrease deployment time by a lot but may be more complicated than it sounds because Discourse seems to be doing `$ rake db:create` and initializing Redis during the build process.
     * With the above done we could reliably deploy to vanilla Kubernetes by [swaping DeploymentConfigs with Kubernetes Deployments](https://gist.github.com/jontrossbach/64a65a453f277a6cdc9c40c2c04d2ec5)
  * Document how to run the Discourse smoke tests on a remote URL
  * Get OpenShift monitoring stack working to monitor `openshift-discourse`.
 [This is the best explanation I've seen of how to get it working with Service Monitor](https://www.youtube.com/watch?v=TRSy6G3y9aY&t=2367s) and I tried to make a [fork of the discourse-prometheus plugin](https://github.com/jontrossbach/discourse-prometheus) from Discourse to get it to work but I was without success...
-I think... it was only recent changes that seemed to have broken broke Prometheus after a [localhost call was hard-coded in the plugin](https://meta.discourse.org/t/discourse-prometheus-plugin-throws-error-with-bitnami-discourse-2-6-7/197100)
+I think... it was only recent changes that seemed to have broke `discourse-prometheus` after a [localhost call was hard-coded in the plugin](https://meta.discourse.org/t/discourse-prometheus-plugin-throws-error-with-bitnami-discourse-2-6-7/197100)